 Don’t Be in a Hurry

-Implementing all the components of a tight diabetes control plan at one time may be too much.
-It may cause you to fail.
+Implementing all the components of a tight diabetes control plan at one time may be overwhelming or hard to maintain..
 To prevent that, start with one element, such as checking your blood glucose more often, and add the other components later.

 Are there any risks?